Transferring to a Queensland licence

 - bring a recognised English translation (if the licence is not in English) from an approved National Accreditation Authority for Translators and Interpreters (NAATI) translator

-- bring your evidence of identity documents—including proof that you live in Queensland
+- bring your original evidence of identity documents (no copies)—including proof that you live in Queensland

-- pass and pay the fees for a road rules test and practical driving test—unless your overseas licence is from an exempt overseas country
+- pass and pay the fees for a road rules test and practical driving test—unless you are exempt from the overseas driver licence testing requirements

 - pay the licence fee—the cost will depend on how long you want your Queensland licence for.